Reviewing CalAmp Corp. (CAMP)'s and Polar Power Inc. (NASDAQ:POLA)'s results | New Business Observer

 |0.00

-Institutional investors owned 82% of CalAmp Corp. shares and 12.1% of Polar Power Inc. shares.
-Insiders owned roughly 3.83% of CalAmp Corp.’s shares.
-Competitively, insiders own roughly 61.72% of Polar Power Inc.’s shares.
+The shares of both CalAmp Corp. and Polar Power Inc. are owned by institutional investors at 82% and 12.1% respectively.
+3.83% are CalAmp Corp.’s share owned by insiders.
+Comparatively, insiders own roughly 61.72% of Polar Power Inc.’s shares.

 Performance